Trump wants Postal Service to charge 'much more' for Amazon shipments

 "We do not see any price hikes in the future.
 However, that is a risk that Amazon is clearly aware of and (it) is building out its distribution (system) aggressively," he said.

-Amazon has shown interest in the past in shifting into its own delivery service.
-In 2015, the company spent $11.5 billion on shipping, 46 percent of its total operating expenses that year.
+Amazon has shown interest in the past in shifting into its own delivery service, including testing drones for deliveries.
+In 2015, the company spent $11.5 billion on shipping, 46 per cent of its total operating expenses that year.

 MILLIONS OF PARCELS